-So-called "stablecoins", like other crypto-assets, have the potential to enhance the efficiency of the provision of financial services, but may also generate risks to financial stability, if they are adopted at a significant scale.
+So-called "stablecoins" are a specific category of crypto-assets which have the potential to enhance the efficiency of the provision of financial services, but may also generate risks to financial stability, particularly if they are adopted at a significant scale.
 While such financial stability risks are currently limited by the relatively small scale of these arrangements, this could change in the future.
 Stablecoins are an attempt to address the high volatility of "traditional" crypto-assets by tying the stablecoin's value to one or more other assets, such as sovereign currencies.
 They have the potential to bring efficiencies to payments (including cross-border payments), and to promote financial inclusion.
-If widely adopted, however, a stablecoin could become systemically important in and across one or many jurisdictions, including as a payments infrastructure.
-Ensuring the appropriate regulatory approach within jurisdictions and internationally will therefore be important.
+However, a widely adopted stablecoin with a potential reach and use across multiple jurisdictions (so-called "global stablecoins" or GSCs) could become systemically important in and across one or many jurisdictions, including as a means of making payments.